WXGopher/chm-wiki/Visualization.md

 - View->Selection Display Inspector
 - Choose Point Labels drop down and select 'Station name'.
 - Use the cog next to 'selection colour' to change the display font (size, colour, etc)

+# Output points
+If single triangle point-output is selected, these points are written to a seperate vtp file in the output/points directory.
+To view, follow the above directions.